 For patients requiring NIV for a short period of time only, the device can be provided without humidification, but in patients who are going to use the device longer than a few hours, a heated humidifier is often used to increase patient comfort.

 NIV is generally delivered in a sitting or semirecumbent position.
 To encourage tolerance of the device, it is important to explain the interface and purpose of the treatment to the patient before initiation and to let them know that the positive pressure may initially feel uncomfortable.
-They should be encouraged to breathe evenly and calmly.
+The patient should be encouraged to breathe evenly and calmly.

 Ventilation is usually started with an EPAP of 3 to 4 cm H2O (in practice this is the lowest pressure that can be set in individual models) and an IPAP of 10 cm H2O in order to get the patient accustomed to NIV.
 The pressure is then gradually increased by 2 to 3 cm H2O to the target values every few minutes.
 In general, the minute ventilation may be further affected by the difference between IPAP and EPAP as well as inspiratory time, and oxygenation by FiO2 and EPAP.
 The patient's condition should be closely monitored (clinically for respiratory rate and respiratory effort as well as through oximetry and arterial or venous blood gas analysis) and, in the event of worsening, intubation and mechanical ventilation should not be delayed.
 The first hour of NIV is crucial, as the NIV failure rate is at its highest during this time, and in most indications for NIV (COPD, congestive heart failure), patients generally rapidly respond to treatment.
 In significantly agitated patients for whom tolerance is a challenge, administration of a very low dose of a sedative drug (eg, IV midazolam) may be considered, but this requires very close monitoring in an appropriate setting to avoid or at least detect early excessive suppression of respiratory efforts.